isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

         All marriage solemnizations will continue to be subject to the prevailing safe management measures, such safe distancing rules.

     - title: Where can I find more information about PET?
-E.g. exemptions, acceptable proof of test results, validity of results, operating PET at the venue…
+E.g. exemptions, acceptable proof of test results, validity of results, operating PET at the venue.
       content: |
         Please refer to MOH’s guidelines at [go.gov.sg/pet](https://go.gov.sg/pet){:target="_blank"} for more information on PET.